-- Internship (ACC 462 for accounting majors, BA 462 for finance, management and marketing majors, ENT 462 for entrepreneurship majors) - BA 463.
+- BA 462 Internship (ACC 462 for accounting majors, ENT 462 for entrepreneurship majors) - BA 463.
 Business Field or Research Experience - BA 464.
-International Business Experience - BA 365 Wilkes' Sports & Event Management Experience - BA 366 Professional Sports & Event Management Experience
+International Business Experience - · SM 466 Professional Sports & Event Management Experience

 The sixth tier requires completion of at least 4 credits geared toward the undergraduate student's Personal & Professional Development.
 These courses are intended to prepare students to recognize and use their unique strengths and skills while allowing them to reflect and prepare for a meaningful life and career.
-Each student must complete PPD 101 and PPD 401.
+Each student must complete the entire PPD series.